Skip to Content

 People use rideshare services to get around town for many different reasons.
 However, one of the most popular reasons for using Uber or Lyft is to obtain a designated driver to avoid the consequences of drinking and driving.

-While that’s a great way to prevent a DUI stop or being responsible for causing an accident, the chances of being involved in a car crash aren’t that much less when it comes to rideshare services.
+While that’s a great way to prevent a DUI stop or being responsible for causing an accident, the chances of being involved in a car crash aren’t much lower than with other forms of transport.
 Here are some rideshare safety facts you should know.

 In 2019, Uber issued a safety report.
 The following are some of the key Uber-related fatal crash statistics: